Harry Secombe: As an entertainer

 He made his first radio broadcast in May 1944 on a variety show aimed at the military services.
 Following the end of fighting in the war but prior to demobilisation, Secombe joined a pool of entertainers in Naples and formed a comedy duo with Spike Milligan.

 Secombe joined the cast of the Windmill Theatre in 1946, using a routine he had developed in Italy about how people shaved.
 An early review said that Secombe was "an original humorist of the infectious type and is very funny in a series showing how different men shave and in an impression of a vocalist."
 Secombe always claimed that his ability to sing could always be counted on to save him when he bombed.

 Following a regional touring career, his first break came in radio in 1951 when he was chosen as resident comedian for the Welsh series Welsh Rarebit, followed by appearances on Variety Bandbox and a regular role in Educating Archie.

 Secombe met Michael Bentine at the Windmill Theatre, and he was introduced to Peter Sellers by his agent Jimmy Grafton.
 Together with Spike Milligan, the four wrote a comedy radio script, and Those Crazy People was commissioned and first broadcast on 28 May 1951.
 Produced by Dennis Main Wilson, this soon became The Goon Show and the show remained on the air until 1960.
 Secombe mainly played Neddie Seagoon, around whom the show's absurd plots developed.
 In 1955, whilst appearing on The Goon Show, Secombe was approached by the BBC to step in at short notice to take the lead in the radio comedy Hancock's Half Hour.
 The star of the show, Tony Hancock, had decided to take an unannounced break abroad, on the day before the live airing of the second season.
 Secombe appeared in the lead for the first three episodes and had a guest role in the fourth after Hancock's return.
 All four episodes are lost, but following the discovery of the original scripts, the episodes were rerecorded in 2017, with his son, Andrew Secombe performing the role held by his late father.

 With the success of The Goon Show, Secombe developed a dual career as both a comedy actor and a singer.
-At the beginning of his career as an entertainer, his act would end with a joke version of the duet Sweethearts, in which he sang both the baritone and falsetto parts.
-Trained under Italian maestro Manlio di Veroli, he emerged as a baritone and had a long list of best-selling record albums to his credit.
+At the beginning of his career as an entertainer, his act would end with a joke version of the duet Sweethearts, in which he sang both baritone and falsetto parts.
+Trained under Italian maestro Manlio di Veroli, he emerged as a tenor and had a long list of best-selling record albums to his credit.

 In 1958 he appeared in the film Jet Storm, which starred Dame Sybil Thorndike and Richard Attenborough and in the same year Secombe starred in the title role in Davy, one of Ealing Studios' last films.
 By this time he was invited to appear on the Royal Command Performance (1958) where he struck up a lifelong friendship with Roy Castle.